MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/update-a-web-application-url-and-iis-bindings.md

 ### Apply an SSL certificate

 If the new IIS bindings use SSL, apply an SSL certificate to the new IIS website assigned to your zone.
-See [How to Set Up SSL on IIS 7)](https://docs.microsoft.com/en-us/iis/manage/configuring-security/how-to-set-up-ssl-on-iis) for more information about configuring SSL.
+See [How to Set Up SSL on IIS 7)](https://docs.microsoft.com/iis/manage/configuring-security/how-to-set-up-ssl-on-iis) for more on configuring SSL.

 ### Apply an authentication method